BjornFJohansson/ypkpathway/README.md

 Ypkpathway generates a series of text documents in [markdown](http://daringfireball.net/projects/markdown/) format that are formatted with the given data.
 There is one document per vector generated in in the assembly process.
 These documents contain comments and links as well as Python code.
 The python code describe the cloning and assembly steps using pydna.

 The markdown documents are turned into JSON format using the [notedown](https://github.com/aaren/notedown) package.

-The notebooks are then executed using the IPython functionality.
+The notebooks are executed using IPython.
 All files and raw data are saved in a self contained result folder.